Alpha-Serpentis-Developments/Project-Mimic/README.md

 - Credit Spreads
 - Debit Spreads

 As an alternative, Optional can act as a secondary frontend.
 Ability to convert premiums to a choice of token or to straight up Ether.
 In addition, the ability to create your own option chains.

+# Contributing

+If you wish to contribute to the code, feel free to submit issues, pull requests, or reach out to me.

+Discord: AlphaSerpentis#3203 (216037365829992448)
+Twitter: @AlphaSerpentis_

 # Notice